sagihaider/sagihaider.github.io/_teaching/2019-spring-CE888.md

 Materials
 ======

-I have shared this module with Dr Spyros Samothrakis
+I have shared this module with Dr Ana Matran-Fernandez and Dr Spyros Samothrakis

 Lab work is available [GitHub](https://github.com/sagihaider/CE888_2019)